 Are there alternatives?

 We always like to recommend that people opt for reusable plates, cups, and utensils before purchasing disposables.
 This cuts back on waste and reduces your exposure to toxic chemicals.

 What you can do

 Styrene is very difficult to recycle, so many are opting to avoid the product altogether.
-Many schools and cities are banning Styrofoam products, and many retailers are beginning to offer biodegradable products.
+Many schools and cities are banning Styrofoam products, and many retailers are beginning to offer alternatives.

-You can avoid Styrofoam cups and containers, which are usually labeled with the number 6 recycling logo.
-When you’re getting food to-go, ask if they have non-Styrofoam options and encourage the restaurant to switch to paper to-go containers.
-Also, when shopping for groceries, select items that are unwrapped, or wrapped in non-polystyrene materials.
+You can avoid polystyrene cups and containers, which are usually labeled with the number 6 inside the chasing arrows.
+When you’re getting food to-go, ask if they have non-Styrofoam options and encourage the restaurant to switch to reusable to-go containers.
+Also, when shopping for groceries, select items that are unwrapped.

 Join our email list for tips and action alerts.
 Together, we’ll move the marketplace away from toxic chemicals like styrene.